Follow Us :

 3. Synthetic Biology and AI

 The combination of AI and synthetic biology holds immense potential for drug development.
 AI can help design synthetic organisms or modify existing ones to produce therapeutic compounds or antibodies more efficiently.
-This could open new doors for the development of biologic drugs, gene therapies, and vaccines.
+This could open new doors for the development of biological drugs, gene therapies, and vaccines.

 4. Regulatory and Ethical Challenges